Flative/jude/README.md

 1. We have a speaker that is connected with public laptop in the office
 2. We have to do the journey if we want to control the music player (4~5M, distance)
-3. So our music player (YouTube Website) has never been controlled
+3. So the music player has never been controlled
-4. And basically it plays a video with autoplay feature with some ads as well..